Kirawa: Design and construction

 As with all the K-class and Manly ferries built at the time, she was double ended ferries with wheelhouses, propellers and rudders at both ends.
 Unlike the previous K-class ferries that were timber-hulled, Kirawa (and Kanangra) were riveted steel hull vessels, although like the rest of the K-class, their decks and superstructures were timber.
 Both ferries had five watertight bulkheads.
 The two were built by Mort's Dock at their Woolwich yard for Sydney Ferries Limited for a cost of £17,873 each.

-She had triple expansion coal-fired steam engines, with cylinders of 14-inch, 22 1/2 inch, and 37 inch. diameters respectively and a stroke of 21 inch.
+She had triple expansion coal-fired steam engines, with cylinders of 14-inch, 22 1/2-inch, and 37-inch diameters respectively and a stroke of 21 inches.
 Steam was supplied by two navy type boilers, fitted with corrugated furnaces, and having a working pressure of I80 lb.
 The auxiliaries included an independent centrifugal circulating pump, automatic feed pump, feed heater, and filter, etc. The engines produced 68 hp and pushed her to 13 knots.